18-19 Elective Classes

 6TH GRADE ELECTIVES

 6th grade students will either take a year-long music class or a combination of two semester classes Art, Chorus, or Computers.
 Students who select Band or Orchestra as one of their choices are scheduled in a year-long Band or Orchestra class that will meet every day.
 Students who selected Art, Chorus or Computers as their top choices will take one of their choices in the Fall semester, then switch to another choice in the Spring semester.
-If your student does not turn in an elective request sheet, he or she will be randomly assigned to either Art, Chorus or Computers.
+If your student does not turn in an elective request sheet, they will be randomly assigned to either Art, Chorus or Computers.

 6th Grade Electives Course Descriptions